nashville-software-school/foundations-course/README.md

 ## Purpose and Overview

-The JavaScript Foundations Course is an interactive learning platform designed to teach JavaScript fundamentals through structured, hands-on exercises.
+The Cloud Course is an interactive learning platform designed to teach Cloud fundamentals through structured, hands-on exercises.
 This application provides:

 - **Organized Learning Path**: A progressive curriculum that builds skills step-by-step
 - **Interactive Exercises**: Code exercises with real-time feedback